anthonyshook/amem/README.md

 ## Using the model

-The syntax is meant, in the simplest form, to emulate the `lmer` function from the [https://github.com/lme4/lme4](lme4 package).
+The syntax is meant, in the simplest form, to emulate the `lmer` function from the (https://github.com/lme4/lme4)[lme4 package].

 ``` r
 # Built in RADON dataset